AndreasMadsen/dprof/README.md

 ![Visualizer](https://github.com/AndreasMadsen/dprof/blob/master/visualizer.png)

-* Blue: time spend waiting for async response
+* Blue: time spent waiting for async response.
-* Red: time spend doing callback (sync)
+* Red: time spent executing the callback code (blocking).
-* Black: Indicates when the async request was made.
+* Black: when the async request was made.

 ## Format

 The `dprof.json.gz` file is a GZIP compressed JSON file.
 It is possible to get an uncompressed file, just set the environment variable `NODE_DPROF_DEBUG`.

-The format `dprof.json` is simple, there is an initial part:
+There is an initial object containing metadata and a "root" node:

 ```javascript
 {